cloudnativer/kube-install/README.md

 ![admin_login](docs/images/admin_login.jpg)

-Login to the k8s dashboard console UI using the URL and key in the /opt/kube-install/admin_login.txt document.Here are the relevant screenshots:
+Login to the kube-dashboard console UI using the URL and key in the /opt/kube-install/admin_login.txt document.Here are the relevant screenshots:

 ![kube-dashboard](docs/images/kube-dashboard1.jpg)